What is Radiologic Technology?

 What form of training does Brookdale offer?

 The Radiologic Technology Program is a full-time A.A.S. professional degree program.
 Students seeking admission to the program must meet specific admissions requirements.
 Once admitted into the program, you will be in classroom instruction, laboratory practice, and clinical practice for 35-40 hours per week.
-During the first summer, you will participate in a 6-week, 40-hour clinical practicum, and in the second summer, a 3-week clinical practicum.
+During the first summer, you will participate in a 6-week, 40-hour clinical practicum, and in the second spring semester, you will attend clinical practicum 3 days per week.

 What’s the employment outlook?